 M&A Planning: Buy-Side Due Diligence

-The acquisition of a company or division can help a firm broaden its product lines, increase geographical diversity, acquire key personnel, obtain access to patents and other intellectual property, and create cost synergies in production, sales, legal and purchasing activities, among many potential benefits.
+With correct buy-side due diligence, the acquisition of a company or division can help a firm broaden its product lines, increase geographical diversity, acquire key personnel, obtain access to patents and other intellectual property, and create cost synergies in production, sales, legal and purchasing activities, among many potential benefits.
 Where the acquirer is a private equity firm or other financial investor, the transaction offers the opportunity for a substantial return on investment through restructuring, as well as making management and other changes within the organization.

 Of course, as we all know, acquisitions can have their potential downsides as well as benefits, and many acquisitions that seemed to make perfect sense before the transaction was closed, have turned out to be losers.
 The reasons for a less-than-optimal outcome will vary – e.g., over-estimation of the potential synergies, weaker demand than projected, acquired managers that turned out to be less than competent, unexpected turns in the economy, and unanticipated legal liabilities or compliance issues.